OUR MISSION & VISION

 Over 40 combined years of elephant experience

-CEO and Co-founder Scott Blais carries a lifetime of experience, working both with and for captive elephants for over 30 years.
+CEO and Co-founder Scott Blais carries a lifetime of experience, working both with and for captive elephants for over 30 years, analyzing the impacts of captivity and advocating for protective legislation.
 He is a leading expert in natural habitat elephant sanctuary development and operation and the co-founder of two elephant sanctuaries: the largest one in North America (The Elephant Sanctuary in Tennessee) and the first and only sanctuary in South America (Elephant Sanctuary Brazil).
-He has worked with and on behalf of Asian and African elephants for 30 years, analyzing the impacts of captivity and advocating for protective legislation.

-Why we chose Brazil for our pilot sanctuary
+Why we chose Brazil for our initial sanctuary

 Brazil also offers the benefit of a tropical climate, pristine waters and lush vegetation which make a natural environment that is ideal for both Asian and African elephants, eliminating the need for complex, heated barn structures and freeing up funding for time-critical rescues and specialized medical treatment.